Brenda0904/Bafstu/to_test.md

 What information is stored to match the HPO ids to the genes.

-Need to run it per family -> Ped file for each family
+Need to run it per family -> Ped file for each family To get the correct output format, a new version had to be installed, still downloading the last pieces of data.

 SomaticSeq